Dressing Your Windows: Your Design Guide of Colors and Trends for Your Windows (and so Much More)

 If you’re not ready for the richness of luxury fabrics, consider grosgrain ribbon or bits of velvet woven into existing shades or as tiebacks for your current draperies.
 The lavish shine and sheen of silk may be a pricier option but can instantly wake up a dull room.
 With embroidery, plaid or paisley designs, silk treatments are exploding onto the scene.

 Bold, bright patterns serve as top choices, with bright florals and graphic geometric patterns.
 These eye-catching choices offer stylish updates.
 Counteracting these bold patterns are simple, sleek lines that come from flowing drapes and chrome or brushed nickel hardware.

 If bold is not beautiful to you, consider the simple art of bringing nature indoors with organic materials.
-Natural woven shades, even ranks of bamboo or matchstick, are increasingly popular for blinds.
+Natural woven shades, even ranks of bamboo or matchstick, or cellular shades are increasingly popular for blinds.
 Exposed wood grain, birch and maple are the materials of choice for hardware and accessories.
 Available in different colors of wood and materials, some even include grassy woven accents, helping bring diffused light in and giving a natural look and feel.